dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

-# CKBTC FAQ
+# ckETH FAQ

-## How do I write a smart contract that uses CKETH?
+## How do I write a smart contract that uses ckETH?

 I'm sorry, but the provided extracts do not contain specific information or code examples on how to write a smart contract that uses ckETH.
 However, they do provide some general information about ckETH and how it works.

 ckETH is the digital twin of ETH on the Internet Computer (ICP).
 It allows Ethereum holders to interact with the Internet Computer blockchain with significantly lower transaction fees.
 The process of acquiring ckETH involves depositing ETH to a specific function in the ckETH helper contract on Ethereum, which then triggers the ICP ckETH canister smart contract to mint the same amount of ckETH to the specified ICP principal or wallet address.
 This ckETH can then be used natively on the Internet Computer, and can be converted back to ETH at any time.

-For more detailed information and potential code examples, I would recommend checking out the [ICP documentation](https://internetcomputer.org/docs), the [DFINITY forum](https://forum.dfinity.org), and the [ckETH minter documentation](https://github.com/dfinity/ic/blob/master/rs/ethereum/cketh/minter/README.adoc).
+For more detailed information and potential code examples, I would recommend checking out the [ICP documentation](https://internetcomputer.org/docs), the [DFINITY forum](https://forum.dfinity.org), and the [ckETH minter documentation](https://github.com/dfinity/ic/blob/master/rs/ethereum/ckETH/minter/README.adoc).

-## What is the purpose of CKETH?
-What specific problem does CKETH aim to solve within the ETH ecosystem?
+## What is the purpose of ckETH?
+What specific problem does ckETH aim to solve within the ETH ecosystem?

 ckETH, or chain-key Ether, is an Internet Computer (ICP)-native token that represents Ether (ETH), the native token of Ethereum.
 It serves as a digital twin of ETH on the Internet Computer blockchain.
 The purpose of ckETH is to address some of the challenges associated with using Ethereum, particularly in terms of usability and transaction costs.